pgmac/pgmac.github.io/_posts/2020-02-06-pfsense-carp.markdown

 pfSense only sync the base pfSense configuration items.
 They don't sync the configuration for any third party packages.
 I understand the decision for this, but it can be frustrating when your Highly Available pair of pfSense boxes don't work properly.
 Especially when BGP (frr) is involved.

+# BGP configuration

+## Neighbors

+Neighbors need to be configured.
+I have only seen the "Raw Config" optiont to add in neighbors.
+You need to configure the source(/local) address and the remote address.
+The MD5 auth password could be optional, but I've only even configured them with a MD5 auth password.
+The logs aren't always helpful when trying to diagnose what's happening.
+I found doing a tcpdump on the pfSense hosts gave me more information. tcpdump -ni eth0 port 179
+Without the MD5 auth password, I'd see messages like:
+"md5 shared secret not supplied with -M, can't check - <md5 hash>"

+The BGP Neighbor status will be shown as "Active" - which is actually very bad and means that nothing is happening.

+### BGP neighbor states

+*Active*: Not doing anything, not talking to any one.
+The exact opposite of "Active".
+This is likely a configuration problem with the neighbor (MD5 auth password, etc).
+*Connect*: It's trying to connect to the neighbor, but is likely having problems.
+Firewalls and routes are things to look at here.
+*Established*: It's alive!
+Things are good, routes are advertised.
+You should be good to go.